 Kosikalan, Braj, 2018.02.02 (VT) A priest of Falen village has begun severe austerities to enable him to withstand fire, in a ceremony that commemorates Prahlad Maharaj’s ability to withstand fire.
-The Holi fire will be lit in the evening of 1st March and village priest, Babulal Panda will walk over the coals at 4am on 2nd March.
+The Holi fire will be lit in the evening of 1st March and village priest, Babulal Panda will run through the fire.

 On Wednesday, after doing parikrama of the village, which includes the famous Prahlad Kund, Babulal started one month of austerities including sleeping on the ground, eating fruit only and not leaving the temple premises.

 The temple in the village of Falen, which is near Kosikalan on the outskirts of Braj, has a deity of Prahlad Maharaj and, it is said that whoever worships this deity with full devotion will not be bunt during the firewalking ceremony.
 Fifty year old Babulal Panda has been doing the firewalk for five years running.